What is Field-Weighted Citation Impact (FWCI) and how can I use it?

 What is FWCI?

-An FWCI of 1.00 means the publication has received the expected number of citations.
+• An FWCI of 1.00 means the paper has been cited as expected.

-For example, an FWCI of 1.50 indicates a paper has been cited 50% more than the global average for comparable research.
+For example, an FWCI of 1.50 means the publication has been cited 50% more than the global average for outputs of the same type, year, and field.

 Why is FWCI useful?